-"blessed".
+"blessed, happy".
 Viatrix or Beatrix was a 4th-century saint who was strangled to death during the persecutions of Diocletian.... [more]

-BENVENUTO m Italian
+Benvenuto m Italian

 in Italian.
 A famous bearer was the Italian Renaissance sculptor and writer Benvenuto Cellini (1500-1571).

-BERNARD m English, French, Dutch, Polish, Croatian, Slovene, Czech, Ancient Germanic
+Bernard m English, French, Dutch, Polish, Croatian, Slovene, Czech, Ancient Germanic

 Derived from the Germanic element bern

 "brave, hardy".
 The Normans brought it to England, where it replaced the Old English cognate Beornheard

 .
 This was the name of several saints, including Saint Bernard of Menthon who built hospices in the Swiss Alps in the 10th century, and Saint Bernard of Clairvaux, a 12th-century theologian and Doctor of the Church.
 Other famous bearers include the Irish playwright and essayist George Bernard Shaw (1856-1950) and the British World War II field marshal Bernard Montgomery (1887-1976).

 From a surname that was derived from Old English blæc "black"